dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 RE: Explain yourself
 <br><br>
 If you think you fool me with this "I'm actually working" bullshit when really you just surf porn sites and hang out with lowlifes instead of making SALES - then you're only fooling yourself.<br>
-Next week you're making DOUBLE the target, and I make up whatever is missing with implants I rip out of your myself.
+Next week you're making DOUBLE the target, and I make up whatever is missing with implants I rip out of you myself.
 Clear?
 <br><br>
 -----
 <br><br>